hpcleuven/VscDocumentation/source/antwerp/remote_visualization_uantwerp.rst

 `TurboVNC`_ web site and are
 available in some Linux distributions.
-You can also try another VNC client provided by your Linux distribution at your own risk as we cannot guarantee that all VNC viewers (even recent ones) work eficiently with TurboVNC.
+You can also try another VNC client provided by your Linux distribution at your own risk as we cannot guarantee that all VNC viewers (even recent ones) work efficiently with TurboVNC.

 How do I run an application with TurboVNC?